funilrys/PyFunceble/docs/usage/from-a-terminal.rst

                                 Switch the value of the usage of a database to store whois data in order to avoid whois servers rate limit.
                                 Configured value: True

+    For an in depth usage, examplation and examples of the arguments, you should read the documentation at https://pyfunceble.readthedocs.io/en/dev/

-    Crafted with ♥ by Nissar Chababy (Funilrys) with the help of https://pyfunceble.github.io/contributors.html && https://pyfunceble.github.io/special-thanks.html
+    Crafted with ♥ by Nissar Chababy (@funilrys) with the help of https://pyfunceble.github.io/contributors.html && https://pyfunceble.github.io/special-thanks.html